diffusionstudio/core/README.md

 ## How does Diffusion Studio compare to Remotion and Motion Canvas?

-**Remotion** acts as a React-based video creation tool, enabling you to render the entire DOM tree as well as the full suite of browser visualization features, such as HTML, CSS, Canvas, etc..
-This makes Remotion ideal for beginners looking to create videos with code.
-However, it is limited to react and relies heavily on the CPU, which can be less efficient compared to GPU backed rendering.
+**Remotion** is a React-based video creation tool that transforms the entire DOM into videos.
+It's particularly suited for beginners, as web developers can start creating videos using the skills they already have.

-In contrast, **Motion Canvas** uses a Canvas 2D implementation for rendering.
+**Motion Canvas** uses a Canvas 2D implementation for rendering.
 It is intended as a standalone editor for creating production-quality animations.
-In addition, Motion Canvas uses an imperative API.
-Instead of rendering markup based on timestamps, elements are procedurally added to the timeline.
-This approach is perfect for creating animations with code (the intended purpose).
-However, it usually demands static workflows with little variability, making it difficult to build dynamic applications.

-**Diffusion Studio** combines the strengths of both Remotion and Motion Canvas by offering a declarative (yet framework-agnostic) API like Remotion, while also being GPU-backed like Motion Canvas.
-Diffusion Studio is optimized for video processing performance, utilizing the latest and greatest technologies (WebGPU and WebCodecs).
-Its API is specifically designed for building video editing apps and to automate complex video workflows.

-**Note: Diffusion Studio eliminates the need to pay for rendering server infrastructure, since all processing is performed client-side!**
+It features a unique imperative API that adds elements to the timeline procedurally, rather than relying on keyframes like traditional video editing tools.
+This makes Motion Canvas ideal for crafting detailed, animated videos.

+In contrast, **Diffusion Studio** is not a framework with a visual editing interface but a video editing library that can be integrated into existing projects.
+It operates entirely on the client-side, eliminating the need for additional backend infrastructure.
+Diffusion Studio is also dedicated to supporting the latest rendering technologies, including WebGPU, WebGL, and WebCodecs.
+If a feature you need isn't available, you can easily extend it using [Pixi.js](https://github.com/pixijs/pixijs).

 ## Current features
 * **Video/Audio** trim and offset